 I had always thought that the fish in our lakes and streams had grown up there, a product of nature at its watery best – fish doing what fish do in the place they had always done it.
 No such case, though; I had underestimated human’s potential to strip its resources clean, and its ingenuity in attempting to stop this inevitable end with animal husbandry.
 So it is that the Bonneville fish hatchery was built in 1909 and today raises and releases 275,000 steelhead trout, 1.2 million coho salmon, and 8.5 million chinook salmon.

 The hatchery is also home to an Oregon celebrity, Herman the Sturgeon.
-Weighing it at almost 500lbs and measuring over 10ft long, this stately septuagenarian gentleman spent almost 50 summers at the state fair before retiring for a life of ease at the hatchery with eight sturgeon buddies (mere younglings measuring 8 feet and under) to keep him company as he ushers in, with all good luck, another couple of decades.
+Weighing it at almost 500lbs and measuring over 10ft long, this stately septuagenarian gentleman spent almost 50 summers at the state fair before retiring for a life of ease at the hatchery.
+He now shares a tank with eight sturgeon buddies (mere younglings measuring 8 feet and under) to keep him company as he ushers in, with all good luck, another couple of decades.